 Advent of Technology

 The advancement of communication technology helps me get ready for this new line of teaching experience.
-Yes, I have an equal list and links of doubts, but I think, there’s no way to stop me to continually become a great teacher.
+Yes, I have an equal list and links of doubts, but I think, there’s no way to stop me from continually becoming a great teacher.

 Adversities come and indeed we are facing them now.
 Apparently, learning via the internet has been made possible.